yuku/textcomplete/README.md

 The `searchFunc` MUST be a Function which gets two arguments, `term` and `callback`.
 It MUST invoke `callback` with an Array.
 It is guaranteed that the function will be invoked exclusively even though it contains async call.

 If you want to execute `callback` multiple times per a search, you SHOULD give `true` to the second argument while additional execution remains.
 This is useful to use data located at both local and remote.
 Note that you MUST invoke `callback` without truthy second argument at least once per a search.

-The `maxCountNumber` MUST be a Number and default to 10.
-Even if `searchFunc` callbacks with large array, the array will be truncated into `maxCountNumber` elements.

 The `cacheBoolean` MUST be a Boolean.
 It defaults to `false`.
 If it is `true` the `searchFunc` will be memoized by `term` argument.
 This is useful to prevent excessive API access.